oracle/oracle-database-operator/docs/adb/README.md

     ![acd-id-3](/images/adb/acd-id-2.png)

-3. Create a Kubernetes Secret to hold the password of the ADMIN user. **The key and the name of the secret must be the same.**
+3. Create a Kubernetes Secret to hold the password of the ADMIN user.

     You can create this secret by using a command similar to the following example:

     ```sh
-    kubectl create secret generic admin-password --from-literal=admin-password='password_here'
+    kubectl create secret generic admin-password --from-literal=password='password_here'
     ```

 4. Add the following fields to the Autonomous Database resource definition.
 An example `.yaml` file is available here: [`config/samples/adb/autonomousdatabase_create.yaml`](./../../config/samples/adb/autonomousdatabase_create.yaml)